michael-yin/scrapy_guru/docs/source/tasks/ajax_sign.rst

 .. note::

-    Learn how to pretty print minified js and debug the minified js, :ref:`chrome-web-tools`
+    Learn how to pretty print minified js and debug the minified js, :ref:`chrome-debug-minified-js`